Industrial Water Deionisation, Demineralisation & Ion Exchange

 Chilate resins are used for the removal of heavy metals.
 This is particularly effective in industrial effluent situations where heavy metals must be removed to bring the effluent into outfall compliance levels.

-The potential disadvantages of deionisation are the use and discharge of chemicals and the downtime of regenerations.
+The potential disadvantages of industrial water deionisation are the use and discharge of chemicals and the downtime of regenerations.

-Not sure if deionisation is the best fit for your application?
+Not sure if industrial water deionisation is the best fit for your application?
 We understand the challenges of choosing the correct system.

 View our range of deionisation products or speak with one of our experienced team members via email or phone.